 East Coast moms-to-be should consider a cruise to Bermuda, the island famous for its pink sand beaches and turquoise waters.
-Departing from Cape Liberty, New Jersey, our Bermuda cruises dock in the capital of King’s Wharf, where you’ll find pristine beaches, a number of historic attractions, plus five-star dining and bustling shopping centers.
+Departing from Cape Liberty, New Jersey, our Bermuda cruises dock at Royal Naval Dockyard, where you’ll find pristine beaches, a number of historic attractions, plus five-star dining and bustling shopping centers.

 Our overnight cruises to Bermuda allow you to fully enjoy the best the island has to offer.
 These itineraries also include stops in either Newport, Rhode Island or Charleston, South Carolina, while some itineraries include visits to both American cities.

 Discover gilded mansions, craggy coastlines, and towering lighthouses in Newport, a charming city full of history and breathtaking landscapes—perfect to use as a backdrop for a baby bump photoshoot.